getmyisland/scp-observer-modding/README.md

 This tutorial will guide you through all the steps from creating, preparing, testing and uploading a mod.

+## Troubleshooting

+If your own mod does not show up in SCP: Observer, most likely your `mod.json` is misconfigured.
+Use a JSON validator to see if there are any issues with the `mod.json` file.

+If you download a mod from Steam Workshop and SCP: Observer cannot find it, it may be because Steam is not installed in the default location.
+To fix this, go to `C:\Users\YOU\AppData\LocalLow\GetMyIsland\SCP_ Observer\mods` and open the `mods.json` file.
+Update the `SteamInstallDirectoryPath` key to point to the location where Steam is installed on your hard drive.
+If this still doesn't fix the issue check if the following folders inside the Steam install directory exist: `STEAM\steamapps\workshop\content\1738710` and if there are any files inside.
+This is the folder where Steam downloads the workshop mods.
+If you have downloaded some mods you should see a bunch of folders named like this `0123193213`, `303123151` or `350132133`.
+If this is not the case contact me at `getmyisland@gmail.com` or somewhere else.

 ## Custom Skins

 You can create custom skins for the following characters